YenePay/yenepay.sdk.nodejs/YenePaySDK Module/yenepaysdk/README.md

 ypco.checkout.GetCheckoutUrlForExpress(checkoutOptions, checkoutItem)
 ```

-This function returns a checkout url for an Express type of checkout.The input parameters are a checkoutOptions object and checkoutItem object
+This function returns a checkout url for an Express type of checkout.
+The input parameters are a checkoutOptions object and checkoutItem object

 example of checkoutItem object